 You’ll always need more than you think, and you can’t go back and ask for more.
 Remember, most start-ups fail through running out of cash.

-Most grants in the UK require you to match up to 50% of the value which is a real problem for most start-ups.
+I do know most grants in the UK require you to match up to 50% of the value which is a real problem for most start-ups.

 Plus, you’ll need to write that door-stopper of a business plan.